/* Used to create bullet points on CMS lists by adding matching class to each item */

 The blockout schedule is only useful if you use solar tracking or grid price or renewables limits.

 This example will cause charging to stop between 16:00 and 21:00 each weekday.

 When a scheduled period is active a message is shown on the home screen, as shown in this example.

-When no scheduled period is active then the default settings apply.
+When no scheduled period is active then the other settings apply.
 This includes solar tracking if enabled.
-To clarify: it is not necessary to configure Always Charge periods during solar hours if you want to charge from solar - simply enable Solar Tracking.
+To clarify: it is not necessary to configure scheduled charge periods during solar hours if you want to charge from solar - simply enable solar tracking.

 The schedule interacts with the control mode as follows:

 The above behaviours are designed so that when there is any doubt of the user's intentions, the vehicle will charge.
-If you need to temporarily disable an overnight Always Charge period, you can disable scheduled charging or simply not plug the vehicle in - selecting STOP will not prevent the Always Charge from occurring.
+If you need to temporarily disable an overnight scheduled charge period, you can disable scheduled charging entirely or simply not plug the vehicle in - selecting STOP will not prevent the scheduled charge from occurring.